 The Food Safety Modernization Act (FSMA)

 The FDA Food Safety Modernization Act (FSMA) was passed on January 4, 2011.
-This regulation focuses on setting the first-ever federal regulatory standards for the production, harvest, and handling of fruits and vegetables in an effort to prevent microbial contamination and reduce foodborne illnesses associated with fresh produce.
+The Produce Safety Rule (PSR) is one of the rules within this regulation.
+The PSR focuses on setting the first-ever federal regulatory standards for the production, harvest, and handling of fruits and vegetables in an effort to prevent microbial contamination and reduce foodborne illnesses associated with fresh produce.

 - Frequently Asked Questions on FSMA